 This Ordinance shall be effective immediately upon adoption.
 The Secretary of the Board is hereby directed to publish this Ordinance in accordance with Water Code Section 376.

-APPROVED, ADOPTED, and SIGNED this 9th day of December, 2021.

-PASSED AND ADOPTED at a regular meeting of the Board of Directors of Moulton Niguel Water District held on December 9, 2021 by the following vote:
+APPROVED, ADOPTED, PASSED and SIGNED this 9th day of December, 2021 at a regular meeting of the Board of Directors of Moulton Niguel Water District by the following vote: